abinit/abiconfig/README.md

 Both projects are designed for large supercomputing centers and they already provide configuration files to build Abinit.

-Precompiled versions of Abinit are also available on the conda channel:
+Pre-compiled versions of Abinit for Linux and MacOSx are also available on the Abinit conda channel:

-    $ conda install abinit -c gmatteo
+    $ conda install abinit --channel abinit

-Note that, for the time being, these versions do not support MPI and the binaries are statically linked against the internal version of Blas/Lapack/FFT.
 These builds are useful especially if you want to try Abinit on your machine but they are not supposed to be used for high-performance calculations.
+For further information, please consult the [abinit channel](https://anaconda.org/abinit).

 ## Getting abiconfig